Ergodic and foliated kernel-differentiation method for linear responses of random systems: Deriving the kernel-differentiation linear response formula

 Then notice that $x_m$ is a function of dummy variables $x_0, y_1, \cdots, y_m$, so we can first integrate

 Since $p(y)\rightarrow 0$ as $y\rightarrow\infty$.
-Here $dp$ is the differential of the function $p$, whereas $dy$ indicates the integration. \end{proof}
+Here, $dp$ is the differential of the function $p$, whereas $dy$ indicates the integration. \end{proof}

-For the convenience of computer coding, we explicitly rewrite this theorem into centralized and time-inhomogeneous form, where $\Phi$, $f$, and $p$ are different for each step.
-This is the setting for many applications, such as finitely-deep neural networks.
+For convenience in computer coding, we explicitly rewrite this theorem in a centralized and time-inhomogeneous form, where $\Phi$, $f$, and $p$ are different for each step.
+This is the setting for many applications, such as finitely deep neural networks.
 The following proposition can be proved similarly to our previous proofs.
 Note that we can reuse a lot of data should we also care about the perturbation of the averaged $\Phi_n$ for other layers $1\le n\le T$.

 In the following proposition, let $\Phi_T:\R^{M_T}\rightarrow\R$ be the observable function defined on the last layer of dynamics.
-Let $h_T$ be the pushforward measure given by the dynamics in \cref{e:dynamicinhomo}, that is, defined recursively by $h_n:=L_{p_n} L_{f_{\gamma,n-1}} h_{n-1}$; Let $(pdy)_{1\sim T}:=p_1(y_1)dy_1\cdots p_T(y_T)dy_T$ be the independent but not necessarily identical distribution of $Y_n$'s.
+Let $h_T$ be the pushforward measure given by the dynamics in \Cref{e:dynamicinhomo}, that is, defined recursively by $h_n:=L_{p_n} L_{f^\gamma_{n-1}} h_{n-1}$; Let $(pdy)_{1\sim T}:=p_1(y_1)dy_1\cdots p_T(y_T)dy_T$ be the independent but not necessarily identical distribution of $Y_n$'s.

-\begin{proposition} [centralized kernel-differentiation formula for $\delta h_T$ of time-inhomogeneous systems] If $f_{\gamma,n}$ and $p_n$ satisfy \cref{ass:basic} for all $n$, then
+\begin{proposition} [centralized kernel-differentiation formula for $\delta h_T$ of time-inhomogeneous systems] If $f_{\gamma,n}$ and $p_n$ satisfy \Cref{ass:basic} for all $n$, then

 Here $\Phi_{avg,T} := \int \Phi_T h_T $. \end{proposition}